Krishan098/notes/docs/Machine Learning/Chronos.md

 - Time series forecasting can be addressed with a variety of different methods which can be broadly categorized into classical forecasting methods and deep learning methods.

 - Classical forecasting methods such as ETS, ARIMA, Theta fit a separate model to each time series independently.
-In contrast, deep learning forecasting models learn across
+In contrast, deep learning forecasting models learn across time series in a given dataset(global models).

+- Apart from the choice of architecture, these approaches differ in the way they model the target, with some modeling the density function while others directly predicting a set of quantiles.

+- Not all models produce probabilistic forecasts: notably, models such as Informer and DLinear only produce point forecasts.

+- The original transformer structure is an encoder-decoder